-This course is designed to provide students with a strong basis of fundamental and contemporary issues pertaining to the field of Public Health.
-Emphasis is placed in control and prevention of communicable and chronic conditions; occupational health; environmental health issues; and violence as a public health problem.
+This course is designed to provide students with a strong basis in fundamental and contemporary issues pertaining to the field of Public Health.
+Emphasis is placed on the control and prevention of communicable and chronic conditions, occupational health, environmental health issues, and violence as a public health problem.
 Students will also learn about the organization of health systems in the United States and other countries and will familiarize themselves with basic administrative and legal issues important for Public Health practice.